Stress Eating

 • 5 Powerful Ways to Stop Mindless Stress Eating for Good

-Sometimes a need bubbles to the surface slowly over time.
+Sometimes, a need bubbles to the surface slowly over time.

-At another time your impulses are strong and fully capture your attention, convincing you that changing the direction you’re headed in is a waste of time and energy.
+At another time, your impulses are strong and fully capture your attention, convincing you that changing the direction you’re headed in is a waste of time and energy.

-Reaching for the candy dish while thinking about a stressful client meeting is a relieves the unpleasant feelings of frustration.
+Reaching for the candy dish while thinking about a stressful client meeting relieves the unpleasant feelings of frustration.
 But the stressful meeting is still there waiting for you to fix it, regardless of the sweet candy distraction.

-5 unmet needs that lead to mindless stress eating and ideas to help.
+Five unmet needs that lead to mindless stress eating and ideas to help.

 1. Connection – be around people who are a positive influence